Adityam582/Adityam582.github.io/_pages/about.md

 One of my Ex-boss (a SVP at Citibank Inc) gave me the title of "curious kid".

 I am can communicate in _Python, SQL, HTML, CSS, Markdown, TeX_, and _Hindi, English, German_.
-I use Firefox browser.

-I single-task, do deep work, believe in hybrid work, think long-term and future-focused.
+I single-task, do deep work, use Firefox browser, believe in hybrid work, think long-term and future-focused.

 In my free time, I let myself wander a lot, mostly inside the world of books, or on a walk in nature.